December 19, 2019

 Vacuous design elements

 So, there is nothing inherently wrong with using a slide, ping pong table or whatever in an office.
 Go right ahead and park a VW Camper in the middle of your open plan and claim it’s a meeting room.
 But if it’s inappropriate, it becomes vacuous and even potentially embarrassing, especially if the rest of the office consists of strip lights, grey chairs, grey desks and blue carpets.
-It’s a comedy tie with an M&S suit.
+It’s a matching comedy tie and socks with an M&S suit.
+It’s Colin Hunt.

 The use of such features may also ignore the fact that specific design elements do not solve any particular issues in themselves and the wider point that culture eats workplace design for breakfast.
 It’s best to have a place of work that is designed to reflect positive corporate values, but the design of an office cannot overcome a negative working culture.